Internal · Instructor Reference

 Std: maintains high-tow position with normal tension; clears area; releases + confirms; level or climbing turn.

-Obj: response to towplane power loss on takeoff; towline break; towplane power failure at altitude; release failure; canopy opening.
+Obj: response to towplane power loss on takeoff; towline break; towplane power failure at altitude; glider release failure; glider and towplane release failure (oral only).

-Std: demonstrates correct response as required by examiner.
+Std: demonstrates correct response as required by the evaluator.

 Ground tow (auto or winch)

-Obj: same logic as A; appropriate hitch for ground tow.
+Obj: same logic as A; appropriate hitch for ground tow; ensures no conflict with traffic prior to takeoff.

 Std: demonstrates safe operating condition + emergency briefing.